calmitchell617/Springbok/readme.md

 Change the start_session variable to match the date which your pricing data starts on

-Change the end_session variable to match the date that your pricing dataends on.
+Change the end_session variable to match the date that your pricing data ends on.

-Change the first parameter in the register() function to: ' sharadar-pricing '
+Change the first parameter in the register() function to: sharadar-pricing

-Make sure the first parameter of the csvdir_equites() function is ' ['daily'] '
+Make sure the first parameter of the csvdir_equites() function is: ['daily']

 Make the second parameter of the csvdir_equites() function the full directory of your pricing folder...

 For example, my directory is ' /Users/calmitchell/s/springbok-shared/processed_data/pricing/ '

-This folder should contain one other folder named ' daily '.
+This folder should contain one other folder named: daily

-Make sure you are running Python 3.5.5 with Zipline installed properly, step 1 above ^^^.
+Make sure you are running Python 3.5.5 with Zipline installed properly, step 1 above, then run:

-On the command line, run:
 ```
 zipline ingest -b 'sharadar-pricing'
 ```